 Most GMT watches need to have a bigger case to accommodate the bigger, more complex movement.

-So is it possible to get that super useful (and gorgeous) complication without the watch looking like a wall clock on your small wrist?
+So is it possible to get that useful (and gorgeous) complication without the watch looking too big on your small wrist?

 - Glycine Airman No. 1 GMT

 - Casio G-Shock GW-M5610

 - Christopher Ward C60 Trident GMT 600 MK3

 This piece has a nice 36 mm case, which is again perfect for smaller wrists and you like GMT watches.

 But what you get with this watch is a totally different look.